Siva-1247/WK11Practice_Repo/README.md

 # WK11Practice_Repo
-First Repo created to understand how RStudio and Git connections work
+First Repo created to understand how RStudio and Git connections work.

+This information was added from PC.